Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 **Summary**

 * Storage accounts in Azure are top-level resources for storage purposes.
-* Each storage account can have multiple subservices with their own storage purposes, such as Azure Queue, Azure Tables, Azure Files, and Azure Blob.
+* Each storage account can have multiple subservices with their own storage purposes, such as **Azure Queue, Azure Tables, Azure Files, and Azure Blob.**
 * Components of a storage account include **account type, performance tier, replication, and access tier**.
-* Account type determines the features and costs available for the storage account.
+	* Account type determines the **features and costs available for the storage account**.
 	* Performance tier determines the performance level of the storage account.
 	* Replication determines the infrastructure redundancy and data redundancy options.
-* Access tier determines the access levels and costs for retrieving stored data.
+	* Access tier **determines the access levels and costs for retrieving stored data**.
 * Azure storage redundancy involves storing multiple copies of data.
-* Redundancy options include locally-redundant storage, zone-redundant storage, geo-redundant storage, geo-zonal redundant storage, and read-access geo-zonal redundant storage.
+* Redundancy options include **locally-redundant storage, zone-redundant storage, geo-redundant storage, geo-zonal redundant storage, and read-access geo-zonal redundant storage**.
 * Creating a storage account involves configuring its details, such as account name, region, performance tier, replication, and access tier, through the Azure portal.
-* Storage accounts have different subservices accessible through their endpoints, each with its own resource ID and public endpoint.
+* Storage accounts have different sub-services accessible through their endpoints, each with its own resource ID and public endpoint.

 **Exam Points:**